Article 2 - Policies General

 NOTE: Approval forms can be found in the Forms Repository under the Resource Tab in the Portal, the Student Life office, or the Campus Safety office.

 51. Weapons/Explosives: The unauthorized possession or use of firearms, ammunition, or weapons of any other kind (including but not limited to five-inch blade knives, slingshots, metal knuckles, straight razors, paintball guns, BB guns, air pistols, Tasers, stun guns, batons, brass knuckles, folding knives with lock blades) is prohibited.
 Look-alike weapons are also prohibited.
 The ignition or detonation of anything which could cause damage to persons or property or disruption by smoke, explosion, noxious odors, stain, corrosion or similar means is prohibited.
-Possession of anything in the nature of fireworks, explosives or chemical explosives is prohibited on any property owned or operated by the University or off-campus University-sponsored events without prior University authorization. (see Violence sanctioning grid)
+Possession of anything in the nature of fireworks, explosives or chemical explosives is prohibited on any property owned or operated by the University or off-campus University-sponsored events without prior University authorization.
+(Level A, B, C, D and/or Severity Level 1, 2, 3)

 NOTE 1: Food preparation knives and safety (disposable) razors for the purpose of shaving, are exempt from this policy.